 Kevin Weitzel: So the automobile industry, and I can fall back on this because it's my area of expertise.
 When they rent, installing online sales counselors 15 years ago, you know, it was a rapid influx of that necessity.

 And what they found was that it was a ramp-up of touch to close deal.
-And right now they're hovering at 85 plus percent of any sale they have on the floor.
-Was touched by their online sales counselor.
+Right now they're hovering at 85 plus percent of any sale they have on the floor was touched by their online sales counselor.
 So what we're seeing on the automobile side is that for every sales person to have on the floor, they have 90% online sales counselors.

 So if you've got 10 salespeople, you need to have nine online sales counselors.
-Now, granted we have a slightly different business model than the automobile industry, but if you think about this one right now, most home builders are using their online sales counselor as a yes, no filter.
-That's all they're using it for just like you suggested [00:33:00] with a yes, no filter appointment, no, no appointment, but what they're missing out on radically missing out on is the maybe filter.
+Now, granted we have a slightly different business model than the automobile industry, but if you think about this one right now, most home builders are using their online sales counselor as a yes/no filter.
+That's all they're using it for just like you suggested [00:33:00] with a yes/no filter appointment, no appointment, but what they're missing out on radically missing out on is the maybe filter.

 Meredith Oliver: So the number that we quote for the contribution of what we call the online sales division, Which is generally one person in the company to total sales for mature online sales programs.